 - efficient communication available from any point of the application

-The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
-As it’s easy to see from the grand-list above, due to this decision the screens get a lot of air and light background promotes good readability which is essential in the case of e-commerce app.
-Moreover, light background gives the efficient field of presentation for any kinds of items brought out to sales.
+The general stylistic concept, which was chosen to support the idea of a funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
+As it’s easy to see from the grand list above, due to this decision, the screens get a lot of air, and light background promotes good readability, which is essential in the case of an e-commerce app.
+Moreover, a light background gives an efficient field of presentation for any kind of item brought out to sales.

-The search followed two directions: actually the search of the actual items and search along the requests that were made by other users.
-In requests, users left the information about the wished item.
-Also, the user could save the history of own requests.
-Requests made by users gave the additional channel of easy matching sellers and buyers letting them know what is actually on-demand at the time.
-Moreover, requests could be filtered by location and make the process of matching the buyer and the desired item even more efficient.
-Search field was hidden in the process of reviewing the content not to distract the user and open more space.
+The search followed two directions: the search of the actual items and the search along with the requests that were made by other users.
+In requests, users left the information about the desired item.
+Also, the user could save the history of their own requests.
+Requests made by users gave the additional channel of easy matching sellers and buyers, letting them know what is actually on-demand at the time.
+Moreover, requests could be filtered by location, making the process of matching the buyer and the desired item even more efficient.
+The search field was hidden in the process of reviewing the content so as not to distract the user and open more space.

-One of the decisions made to add some interesting visual features was the color highlighting of the content photos to make them look interesting and attract user’s attention.
-Colors were used to visually support navigation via color coding creating conventions and increasing the level of usability.
+One of the decisions made to add some interesting visual features was the color highlighting of the content photos to make them look interesting and attract the user’s attention.
+Colors were used to visually support navigation via color-coding, creating conventions and increasing the level of usability.
 Categories in the navigation were represented with background photos and original icons.

-All the icons for the app were unique and customized so that they could create the harmony of visual perception with all the other graphic elements and at the same time add to the general originality of visual design of the screens.
+All the icons for the app were unique and customized so that they could create harmony of visual perception with all the other graphic elements and, at the same time, add to the general originality of the visual design of the screens.

-Tab bar included the basic navigation items enabling the user to activate feed, search, communication features and add a new item or request.
+The tab bar includes the basic navigation elements enabling the user to activate feed, search, communication features, and add a new item or request.

 All the items, as you can see, were organized along the cards.
 The card of the item showed all the necessary information about the thing for sale and enabled the potential buyer to connect with the seller at once.
-To visually present the item, which users wanted to sell, they could upload and customize one to four photos which user could add from his/her own device gallery or take a photo right out of the app screen.
-Sharing function was transferred to the separate screen so that not to overload the card.
+To visually present the item that users wanted to sell, they could upload and customize one to four photos, which the user could add from his/her own device gallery or take a photo right out of the app screen.
+The sharing function was transferred to a separate screen so as not to overload the card.

-So, user’s feed could switch in three different modes and show the chats, meetings and requests.
+So, the user’s feed could switch to three different modes and show the chats, meetings, and requests.
 In the own card of an item, the seller could also change the different status of the item to inform the users who could potentially get interested in it.
-Also, application enabled the user to add some items to favorites not to lose their trace in the great bulk of items.
+Also, the application enabled the user to add some items to favorites so as not to lose their trace in the great bulk of items.

-User’s profile showed basic information like name, location, followers/following and also activation of the chatting function as one of the basics.
-The preview of the item card included the photo, main description with the category color code, the price and ability to add it to favorites right from the preview.
+The user’s profile showed basic information like name, location, followers/following and also activation of the chatting function as one of the basics.
+The preview of the item card included the photo, the main description with the category color code, the price, and ability to add it to favorites right from the preview.

-In the previous case study we have mentioned the Saily brand mascot which is a funny little ghost having its own legend.
-Logo created for the brand by Tubik Studio designer Arthur Avakyan was just the start of branding process which continued with the next step of branding in UI design.
+In the previous case study, we mentioned the Saily brand mascot, which is a funny little ghost having its own legend.
+The logo created for the brand by Tubik Studio designer Arthur Avakyan was just the start of the branding process, which continued with the next step of branding in UI design.

-Also the team of UI designer Tamara, illustrator Arthur and motion designer Kirill created several animations which livened up the screens, supported general cool style and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.
+Also, the team of UI designer Tamara, illustrator Arthur, and motion designer Kirill created several animations that livened up the screens, supported a general cool style, and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.

 Enable location animated screen